 The activity to date has not identified existing organised initiatives to encourage participation in cycling/running or similar.
-The next phase of the community access plan will seek to discover whether such activities are underway and seek to incorporate them into the final plan where appropriate.
+As this is a live activity as these initiatives become clear they will be incorporated into future versions of the report.

 Community Profile